proofgeist/fmdapi/README.md

 });
 ```

+## Edge Runtime Support (v3.0+)

+Since version 3.0 uses the native `fetch` API, it is compatible with edge runtimes, but there are some additional considerations to avoid overwhelming your FileMaker server with too many connections.
+If you are developing for the edge, be sure to implement one of the following strategies:

+- ✅ Use a custom token store (see above) with a persistent storage method such as Upstash
+- ✅ Use a proxy such as the [Otto Data API Proxy](https://www.ottofms.com/docs/otto/working-with-otto/proxy-api-keys/data-api) which handles management of the access tokens itself.
+  - Providing an API key to the client instead of username/password will automatically use the Otto proxy
+- ⚠️ Call the `disconnect` method on the client after each request to avoid leaving open sessions on your server
+  - this method works, but is not recommended in most scenarios as it reuires a new session to be created for each request

 ## Automatic Type Generation

 This package also includes a helper function that will automatically generate types for each of your layouts.
 Use this tool regularly during development to easily keep your types updated with any schema changes in FileMaker. 🤯

 The generated file also produces a layout-specific client instance that will automatically type all of the methods for that layout **and** validates the response using the [`zod`](https://github.com/colinhacks/zod) library.
-This validaiton happens at runtime so you can protect against dangerous field changes even when you haven't ran the code generator recently, or in your projection deployment!
+This validaiton happens at runtime so you can protect against dangerous field changes even when you haven't ran the code generator recently, or in your production deployment!

 ### Setup instructions: